PikalaxALT/firered-speedchoice/README.md

 ### 1.0.0b2
 - Fixed a bug in instant text introduced in the previous version
 - Fixed alignment of speedchoice version string
+- Fixed a bug that blocks progression onto Cycling Road

 ## See also